netdata/netdata/database/README.md

 There are 2 settings for you to tweak:

-1.  `update every`, which controls the data collection frequency
+1.  `[db].granularity secs`, which controls the data collection frequency
-2.  `history`, which controls the size of the database in RAM (except for `memory mode = dbengine`)
+2.  `[db].retention`, which controls the size of the database in memory (except for `[db].mode = dbengine`)

-By default `update every = 1` and `history = 3600`.
+By default `[db].granularity secs = 1` and `[db].retention = 3600`.
 This gives you an hour of data with per second updates.

-If you set `update every = 2` and `history = 1800`, you will still have an hour of data, but collected once every 2 seconds.
+If you set `[db].granularity secs = 2` and `[db].retention = 1800`, you will still have an hour of data, but collected once every 2 seconds.
 This will **cut in half** both CPU and RAM resources consumed by Netdata.
 Of course experiment a bit.
-On very weak devices you might have to use `update every = 5` and `history = 720` (still 1 hour of data, but 1/5 of the CPU and RAM resources).
+On very weak devices you might have to use `[db].granularity secs = 5` and `[db].retention = 720` (still 1 hour of data, but 1/5 of the CPU and
+RAM resources).

 You can also disable [data collection plugins](/collectors/README.md) you don't need.
 Disabling such plugins will also free both
 CPU and RAM resources.

-## Running a dedicated central Netdata server
+## Running a dedicated parent Netdata server

-Netdata allows streaming data between Netdata nodes.
-This allows us to have a central Netdata server that will maintain the entire database for all nodes, and will also run health checks/alarms for all nodes.
+Netdata allows streaming data between Netdata nodes in real-time.
+This allows having one or more parent Netdata servers that will maintain the entire database for all the nodes that connect to them (their children), and will also run health checks/alarms for all these nodes.

-For this central Netdata, memory size can be a problem.
-Fortunately, Netdata supports several memory modes. **One interesting option** for this setup is `memory mode = map`.

 ### map